 A wide toe box and good arch support make them a tremendous flat for women with wide feet.
 They slip on pretty quickly, and the slight heel gives enough support.
 Oh, and the breathable fabric allows them to keep you cool in the summer.

 Suppose you’re in the market for a comfortable pair of affordable flats to carry in your purse, then the Emmie is a winner.
 They form a wide variety of feet with supple leather, ensuring comfort.
 The wide elastic top band keeps the flats secure on your feet.

 Steve Madden Feather Loafer Flat

-These super cute flats from Steve Madden are made with a firm or suede leather on the exterior and a pointed toe.
-We want to note that these shoes tend to run a little narrow so those with wide feet should look elsewhere.
+These super cute flats from Steve Madden use firm or suede leather on the exterior and have a pointed toe.
+These flats run a little narrow, so those with wide feet should look elsewhere.

 Clarks Ayla Low

-Women’s Insoles For Travel
+Women’s Insoles For Flats

 Soles are a cross between Superfeet and Wiivv as they are affordable and custom mold to your feet.
-Instead of a custom mapping, they are heat molded which you do at home.
+Instead of a custom mapping, they are heat molded, which you do at home.
 We’ve used their sandals, and they are some of the most comfortable sandals we’ve ever worn.

 How to Travel With Your Shoes?

 I always travel with shoes in a separate part of my luggage.
 I don’t want the dust and dirt from the street to get on my clothes.
-If I’m traveling with a suitcase, I will place my shoes in either a reusable bag or a packing cube and place them sole up at the bottom of my bag.
+If I’m traveling in a suitcase, I will place my shoes in either a reusable bag or a packing cube and place them sole up at the bottom of my bag.